open-energy-transition/form-energy-storage/documentation/11-baseline.rst

    :start-at: snapshots:
    :end-before: # docs

-The baseline scenario is based on the climate year 2013, with the snapshots adjusted accordingly.
+The baseline scenario is based on the climate year 2013, with the snapshots adjusted in each scenarios accordingly.

 ``enable``
 ==========